Gaurav Kukade

 8

-Similar to for and foreach loop, we can also use the while loop to iterate over LinkedList.
+Similar to the for and for-each loop, we can also use the while loop to iterate over LinkedList.

 1